-- CLK: with each cycle of this signal a one bit transfer on the command and data lines is done.
-The frequency may vary from zero to the maximum clock frequency. - CMD: is a bi-directional command channel used for card initialization and data transfer commands.
-The CMD signal has 2 operation modes: open-drain for initialization mode and push-pull for fast command transfer.
-Commands are sent from the MultiMedia Card bus master to the card and responses from the cards to the host. - DAT: is a bi-directional data channel.
+- CLK: with each cycle of this signal an one bit transfer on the command and data lines is done.
+The frequency may vary from zero to the maximum clock frequency. - CMD: is a bidirectional command channel used for card initialization and data transfer commands.
+The CMD signal has two operation modes: open-drain for initialization mode and push-pull for fast command transfer.
+Commands are sent from the MultiMedia Card bus master to the card and responses from the cards to the host. - DAT: is a bidirectional data channel.
 The DAT signal operates in push-pull mode.
 Only one card or the host is driving this signal at a time.